 It was published in their papers.
 You can get the papers.
 All these can be verified.
 One thing good about America, they record exactly everything.
 All of these can be verified.
-The Christian mood and the Christian spirit was the spirit of people that had been cursed by apocalyptic prophesies, apocalyptic teachings in Christianity.
+The Christian mood and the Christian spirit was the spirit of people that had been touched by apocalyptic prophesies, apocalyptic teachings in Christianity.
 They thought that the world would have come to an end in 1914, but it didn't.
 That didn't make them believe any less that the world was near its end.
 They still believed it and they thought it was coming at any day, at any time.

-Farrak comes at that time.
+Farad comes at that time.
 Not that he had come, he was already there, but he comes to the mind, he comes into the mind that, "I can do this thing."
 There was reports in the Detroit area by people and the press reported what they said.
 A spaceship, a spacecraft appearing over Michigan, the state of Michigan.
 Not hearsay, these are newspaper reports.
 Said that it appeared so big that people described it as a city in the sky.
 This is the press, Detroit press.
 They described it and said it appeared so big, it was like a city in the sky.

-Now this is happening while Farrak is thinking about how to do something here.
+Now this is happening while Farad is thinking about how to do something here.
 I'm familiar with the Bible, I know about Prophet Ezekiel in the Bible.
-I know about the Ezekiel wheel in the Bible and that was there many, many generations, hundreds of years. there's a lot of people that looked up there and saw a wheel in a wheel [unintelligible 00:55:21].
-Farrak knew too about the Bible.
-He taught African Americans that that craft, that spacecraft that the people said they saw, the Japanese built that in 1919, I think, it's that we're about [unintelligible 00:55:55] 1919 I think it was.
+I know about the Ezekiel wheel in the Bible and that was there many, many generations, hundreds of years before there's a lot of people that looked up there and saw a wheel in a wheel in the sky.
+Farad knew too about the Bible.
+He told African Americans that the craft, that spacecraft that the people said they saw, the Japanese built that in 1919, I think, he said that it was, about 1919, I think it was.

-In 1919, why you don't get down on anything.
-Heck, they weren't going to read the newspapers, they were illiterate.
+In 1919, now you know you could tell them anything.
+Half of them couldn't read newspapers, they were illiterate.
 The majority of them couldn't afford a radio.
 No news.
-By the time they got the news, they were told to go to jail.
-Henry Ford also back there at the time, Henry Ford, now this would have missed all of us, but it wouldn't have missed Farrak.
-Henry Ford was part [unintelligible 00:56:56] to Jews and accusing the Jews of being people that you can't trust and American government had better watch them.
+By the time they got the news was when they were told to go to jail.
+Henry Ford also back there at the time, Henry Ford, now this would have missed all of us, but it wouldn't have missed Farad.
+Henry Ford was pointing his finger at the Jews and accusing the Jews of being people that you can't trust and American government had better watch them.

 At the same time, Adolf Hitler was rising up in Germany.
 At the same time, an atheistic idea that said, "Forget about G-d, let's deal with the material society."
 A society based upon the dynamics of materialism, communist, Marxist idea.
 It was rising too during the same time.
-Farrak didn't come in a time where everybody was content to believe that there is G-d.
+Farad didn't come in a time where everybody was content to believe that there is G-d.
 He came at a time when there was a great number of people on this earth questioning, "Is there a G-d at all?
-And should we listen to Him, listen at all?"
+And should we listen to religion at all?"